Receive Payment as a Caregiver: Cash and Counseling Programs

 Vermont Choices For Care (CFC)

-Virginia Elderly or Disabled Waiver
+Virginia CCC+ Waiver

 Washington Medicaid Personal Care (MPC) Program